SenpaiKirigaia/Data-analyzer/README.md

 # Data-analyzer

 ## Overview
-Data-analyzer is a Python project designed for monitoring specific log files and analyzing data from various devices.
-It processes log files to extract meaningful information and sends this data to a designated API endpoint.
-The project is especially useful for real-time data analysis and reporting in IoT, healthcare, or any field where log file monitoring is essential.
+Data-analyzer is a Python project designed for scraping log files in the directory and analyzing data from various devices.
+It processes log files to extract information and sends this data to a designated API endpoint.

 ## Repository Structure
 The repository consists of three main Python files:
-- `log_analyzer.py`: This is the main script that sets up a file watcher to monitor changes in a specified log file.
-Upon detecting a modification, it processes the file to extract data.
+- `log_analyzer.py`: This is the main script that sets up a file watcher to monitor changes in a directory.
+Upon detecting a modification, it processes the file to extract data, then deletes files with fewer measurements.
 - `get_data.py`: Contains the logic for extracting data from the monitored log file.
 It supports multiple device types and formats the data for further processing.
 - `send_data.py`: Handles sending the processed data to a defined API endpoint.
 It ensures that each piece of data is sent only once, avoiding duplicates.